emanlapponi/defense/presentation/slides.md

 - Higher accuracy → more polarized
 - Hirst et al* do it for the Canadian Parliament
     - and find that position is a much stronger signal than policy!
-- Peterson and Spirling** do it for the English Parliament over ~80 years

 ### ...Or ask more involved questions